-The Children’s Specialty Care Coalition is a non-profit 501(c)(6) association representing nearly 2,500 pediatric specialists in California.
+The Children’s Specialty Care Coalition is a non-profit 501(c)(6) association representing over 2,500 pediatric specialists in California.

 We are dedicated to ensuring children with complex health care needs have access to timely and high quality medical care, and that pediatric subspecialists are able to thrive in California’s health care environment, through strong leadership, education, and advocacy.